dpopic/java-practice/README.md

 ### Downloading the project

-Please follow these steps if you are new to github and Eclipse
+Please follow these steps if you are new to github and Eclipse.

 ```
 1. Go up on this page and find green button "Clone or download"